 These are examples of solutions to problems that may have (or may in the future), change and you may need to rethink your response (because it is an answer to a problem no longer in play).

-Stay on your toes and keep asking “why am I doing this”, when it comes to your finances, and in life as well, because you might find a better way, if you re-think the problem you are solving.
+Stay on your toes and keep asking "why am I doing this" when it comes to your finances and in life as well.
+If you rethink the problem you are solving, you might find a better way.